 NORD gratefully acknowledges Zachary Weber, NORD Editorial Intern from the University of Notre Dame, and Helga V. Toriello, PhD, Director, Clinical Genetics, Michigan State University, for assistance in the preparation of this report.

 TAR syndrome can potentially affect multiple systems of the body, but it is especially associated with blood (hematological) and bone (skeletal) abnormalities.
 The two main findings are thrombocytopenia and radial aplasia.
 A variety of additional symptoms also occur.
-The specific symptoms vary from case to case.
+The specific symptoms vary from patient to patient.
 Affected individuals will not have all of the symptoms listed below.
 Some symptoms improve over time and may cause little or no problems in adulthood.
 Most affected individuals have normal intelligence, are able live independently, and many have married and have had their own children.

 Approximately 90 percent of affected individuals develop symptoms related to low levels of the platelets in the blood during the first year of life.
 Platelets are specialized blood cells that clump together to form clots to stop bleeding.
 In TAR syndrome certain specialized cells in the bone marrow known as megakaryocytes are defective or improperly developed (hypoplastic).
 Megakaryocytes normally develop into platelets.
 The normal maturation of megakaryocytes into platelets does not occur in individuals with TAR syndrome, causing the low levels of platelets, which may be referred to as (hypomegakaryocytic thrombocytopenia).
 The exact reason why megakaryocytes fail to develop into platelets is unknown.